SwiftSelect/similarity/README.md

 The system consists of the following components:

 1. **Embeddings API**: Generates vector embeddings from text using pretrained or finetuned models
-2. **Generic Consumer**: Processes messages from Kafka, generates embeddings, and stores them
+2. **Candidate Matching**: Processes job applications and matches candidates to specific jobs
+3. **Job Recommendations**: Generates personalized job recommendations for candidates
-3. **Redis**: Stores similarity scores and provides fast access to ranked candidates
+4. **Redis**: Stores similarity scores and provides fast access to ranked candidates and job recommendations
-4. **Milvus/Zilliz**: Stores vector embeddings for jobs and candidates
+5. **Milvus/Zilliz**: Stores vector embeddings for jobs and candidates
-5. **Matching API**: Exposes endpoints for retrieving top candidate matches
+6. **APIs**: Expose endpoints for retrieving candidate matches and job recommendations

 ## Workflow

+### Candidate Matching

 1. **Job Posting**: When a job is posted, the system:
    - Extracts relevant text from the job description